-How the BC Energy Step Code Works
+How the BC Energy Step Code works

-The Province of British Columbia first introduced energy efficiency as a BC Building Code requirement in 2008.
+The Province of British Columbia first introduced energy efficiency as a BC Building Code objective in 2008.
 Ever since, designers and builders have had the option to use either “prescriptive” or “performance” approaches to comply with the code’s efficiency requirements.

 To date, the vast majority of builders in British Columbia have pursued the prescriptive approach.
 Following this approach, buildings must meet specific requirements for insulation, windows, furnaces, water heaters, lighting and other equipment and systems.
 It focuses on individual elements, rather than ensuring the building functions well as a system.
 The result can be a building that does not perform as well as intended.